KaushikAgrawalDS/AI_Powered_Video_Assistant/README.md

 # 🎥 AI Powered Video Assistant

-An AI-powered application that transforms YouTube videos or local audio/video files into intelligent, searchable knowledge.
-The assistant transcribes audio, generates summaries, extracts action items, and answers user questions using Retrieval-Augmented Generation (RAG).
+An AI-powered assistant that transforms YouTube videos or local audio/video files into an intelligent, searchable knowledge base.
+The application transcribes audio, translates Hinglish conversations into English, generates summaries, extracts action items, and enables context-aware question answering using Retrieval-Augmented Generation (RAG).

 ---